hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 3. When a key update needs to be triggered by the application, it instructs the (D)TLS stack to transmit an ExtendedKeyUpdate message.

+{{fig-key-update}} provides an overview of the exchange starting with the initial negotiation followed by the key update, which involves the application layer interaction.

 ~~~
        Client                                           Server